 It’s important to make sure that you’re prepared for canning season!
-That means having all your canning supplies ready and stocked up (read here for what to do if you can’t find canning supplies), and knowing what your harvest will look like to have an idea of what your preservation year looks like.
+That means taking inventory of all your canning supplies to be ready and stocked up (read here for what to do if you can’t find canning supplies), and knowing what your harvest will look like to have an idea of what your preservation year looks like.

 In this post (and the video below), I’m answering the question of how long canned food is good for.
 I want you to have the confidence of not only how to safely can your own food but knowing how long the food stays safe, and how long it stays nutritious and delicious.

 Safety in canning is a very big issue, and assuming you’re following proper and safe canning methods (avoiding these common canning mistakes and these common pressure canning mistakes), your food will stay safe in your jars as long as it has a good seal on your lids.

 However, that doesn’t mean the food will be “good” for you.